Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/03-challenge_exercise.md

 ### Bowtie Index

-A reference sequence was downloaded for *S. aureus* from the NCBI refseq data base using the ftp site [here](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/Staphylococcus_aureus/reference/GCF_000013425.1_ASM1342v1/).
+A reference sequence was downloaded for *S. aureus* from the NCBI refseq data base using the [ftp site](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/Staphylococcus_aureus/reference/GCF_000013425.1_ASM1342v1/).
 If the strain of interest is not available in the refseq database another good resource for prokaryotic genomes is the IMG database hosted by the [Joint Genome Institute](https://img.jgi.doe.gov).

 The reference genome must be indexed in the same way that we indexed the reference before running *STAR*.
 This is done with the *bowtie2-build* command.
 This command takes two arguments the reference genome file to be indexed and the prefix to be used for the indexed file.
 The output of this command is a set of indexed genome files with the suffix `.bt2`.